 Place all ingredients into a saucepan (like my favorite here from Amazon) and bring to a simmer.
 Cover and leave it on low heat for 30 minutes.
 Remove lid and let simmer on low heat for another 30 minutes.
 Ginger should be tender after this step.

 Remove from pan and let cool.
 Pour through a strainer until all extra syrup falls off ginger pieces.

 Step 4 – let dry

-Set leftover pieces on a wire rack or wax paper to dry and crystallize.
+Set leftover pieces on a wire rack (see here at Amazon) or wax paper to dry and crystallize.
 Let sit for 12 hours, then enjoy your honey-crystallized ginger snack.